Aish Baladi | Vegan Egyptian Flatbread

 Serving Suggestions

-You can serve the Aish Baladi flatbread with any spicy stew or treat it as a pita and stuff them with falafel.
+You can serve the Aish Baladi flatbread with any spicy stew, or treat it as a pita and stuff it with falafel.

 If you made this recipe and liked it, give a star rating on the recipe card or let me know in the comments below.